 1. Why Do People Usually Plant Daffodil Bulbs In The Fall?

-In fall, the soil is still warmish, soft, and easy to work on, so planting in fall is easier, and it gives the daffodil bulbs a chance to become established and gain energy for spring blooming.
+In fall, the soil is still warmish, soft, and easy to work on, so planting in fall is easier, and it gives the daffodil bulbs a chance to become established and gain energy for next year’s blooms.

 2. Should You Plant Daffodil Bulbs Early In The Fall?

-It’s better to wait until late fall.
+It’s better to wait until the chilling period.
 If you plant them too early, they may start to grow and bloom.

 However, this uses up energy and may keep them from being able to make it through the winter and bloom in the spring.

 3. Can You Plant Daffodil Bulbs In The Wintertime?

 If you can still dig a hole or trench, you can plant your daffodil bulbs even past the first frost or snow, which is the ideal time to prepare daffodils for the next spring.